philsinatra/IDM221/instructor_materials/IDM221-04-selectors.md

 | vw | viewport | width | relative relative to viewport |
 | vh | viewport | height | relative relative to viewport |

 ^ You use the units of measure to specify a variety of CSS properties, including font-size, line-height, width, height, margin and padding.
-These are the four units of measure that are commonly used with CSS: pixels, points, ems and percent.
+Some commonly used units of measurement in CSS include: pixels, points, ems and percent.
 The first two are absolute units, the second two are relative units.

 ^ When you use relative units of measure like ems or percent, the measurement will change if the user changes the browser's font size.
 Example: You set the size of a font to 80 percent of the browser's default font size, that element will change if the user changes the font size in the browser.
 Because this lets the users adjust the font sizes to their own preferences, it is often recommended to use relative measurements for font sizes.